 The Atomic Sub Frame prescription dive mask with a prescription lens is so durable that it carries a lifetime warranty against frame breakage.
 Although this brings the price up a little higher than the other prescription scuba masks.
 This mask comes with UltraClear lenses which are a new and exciting optical quality glass providing exception clarity and high light transmission.
 There is no color distortion with this lens as you may find with standard lenses.
 An excellent choice for someone looking for a long-term purchase and the best underwater view.

 Exceptional Field of View & High Quality

 Our Review Score

 The Cressi Big Eyes Evolution Crystal dive mask comes with ranked lenses which provide an excellent field-of-view.
 The mask itself is very well-designed with inverted teardrop lenses to improve downward visibility.
-Built to accept optical lenses, makes this prescription friendly scuba mask a perfect fit for you.
+Built to accept optical lenses, makes this prescription friendly and a perfect prescription dive mask for you.

 Designed for off-the-shelf correction